Ahh Rome! We spent 3 days in the eternal city and fell head over heels in love with it.

 Where to stay

-We stayed in an airbnb in Monti district and it worked out to be perfect for our stay.
+We stayed at an airbnb in Monti district and it worked out to be perfect!
 It was a 5-minute walk to the train/ bus stations and less than 15 minutes walk to the Colosseum.

 Transport in Rome

 Rome’s subway – Lines A and B can take you to basically everywhere of interest.
 If you intend to take the train frequently during your stay, you can purchase Rome metro card, which is available at kiosks within every station in 2 day and 3 day denominations at prices of € 28 and € 38.5 respectively.
 The card permits you unlimited use of the Metro and the buses that run through the city.

 Things to see/ do

 Even if you have little time to see the Roman sites, the Colosseum is one you shouldn’t miss.
 It is such an impressive site right in the middle of a big city.

 In the olden days, the Colosseum was used for bullfights, gladiator fights, chariot races, official events and for various other forms of public entertainment.
 The capacity of the arena allowed for 50,000 to 80,000 spectators.
 During its period of use, people were seated based on the very strict caste system, which separated the royalty and senators from the common man as well as the rich from the poor.